Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Experiments

 \textbf{Training Details.} In NBRL, following continual learning setting \cite{douillard2020podnet}, we assume that the agent undergoes initial learning through a set of manipulation skills, referred to as the base skill learning task.
 Subsequently, skills are added incrementally in steps, characterized as continual skill learning tasks.
 To valuate the robustness of NBAgent in addressing NBRL problem, we set up four combinations of base skills and new skills: 5-5, 5-1, 6-3, and 6-2, which are highlighted in bold in Tab.~\ref{tab: Comparison}.
-For instance, '5-1' indicates that the agent is initially trained on a base skill learning task comprising the first five manipulation skills in the skill ID.
+For instance, ``5-1'' indicates that the agent is initially trained on a base skill learning task comprising the first five manipulation skills in the skill ID.
 Subsequently, the agent undergoes five continual skill learning tasks, each involving a new skill, ultimately learning a total of 10 skills in the Kitchen dataset.
-In addition, the LAMB \cite{you2019large} optimizer is applied for all methods with a initial learning rate of $5.0 \times 10^{-4}$ and a batch size of 2.
-We utilize 100K training iterations for PerAct and GNFactor, 80K for base task training, 20K for incremental task training.
-We randomly store a fixed 4 episodes of each old skill in $\mc{M}$ for ER and Ours.
-Additional training details are available in \textbf{Appendix} \ref{more train detail}.
+In NBRL-R dataset, we adopt an NBRL setting denoted as ``4-1'', where the agent first learns the initial four skills listed in Tab~\ref{tab: simpler_details} and then continually learns one new skill over 3 steps.
+Additionally, we use RT-1 \cite{brohan2022rt} as the base behavior-cloning agent and apply the proposed NBAgent, along with other comparison methods, to perform NBRL.
+To evaluate the long-term learning capability of NBAgent against other methods, we design a novel long-term learning setting, denoted as 5-1 (12 steps).
+In this setting, the agent is initially trained on the first five manipulation skills from the Kitchen dataset and subsequently undergoes 11 continual learning tasks, each introducing a new skill drawn from the remaining five Kitchen skills and the first six Living Room skills.